A new assessment of urban sprawl

 A city that requires a three-bus commute to a minimum-wage job is not a city that works, in the opinion of the dishwasher who cleans the plates after every anti-sprawl conference.
 El lines are being extended—slowly, yes—into suburban job centers like Schaumburg.
 Even middle-class workers with nice cars who find the daily commute unpleasant and time-consuming are buying housing clustered nearer their jobs.
 This has transformed both the old working-class parts of Chicago just outside the Loop into dormitories for the upscale and generated city-style condo and rowhouse and flats-above-the-shops developments near transit stops in the suburbs.
 Which is exactly what happened in Chicago a century ago, of course; just as the city went from farmhouses to weekend places to bungalows to four-flats to condo towers, so the suburbs are going from single-family ranches to townhouses to, well, condo towers.

 Sprawly places are preferred by certain kinds of people for living certain kinds of lives—just as city neighborhoods are, come to think of it.
 The social problems caused by subdivision life are hardly on a par with those that fester in slums or the worst of our public housing projects.
 Yet “sprawl” is used almost universally as a pejorative, applied with as much malice, and as little accuracy, as the word “slum” when used to denote any poor neighborhoods.
-The fevered nature of the complaints about sprawl is reflected in the titles of such recent jeremiads.
-Sprawl Kills: How Blandburbs Steal Your Time, Health And Money.
-The Geography of Nowhere.
-The Rise and Decline of America.
-Man-Made Landscape.
-Bourgeois Nightmares: Suburbia, 1870–1930.
+The fevered nature of the complaints about sprawl is reflected in the titles of such recent jeremiads as Sprawl Kills: How Blandburbs Steal Your Time, Health And Money, The Geography of Nowhere.
+The Rise and Decline of America, and Bourgeois Nightmares: Suburbia, 1870–1930.

 Bruegmann traces this animus to social class.
 “Wherever and whenever a new class of people has been able to gain some of the privileges once exclusively enjoyed by an entrenched group,” he writes, “the chorus of complaints has suddenly swelled.”